MAziz-0/My-Portfolio/README.md

 - Navigation toggler is not collapsing correctly.

-   -  Fix: Reduced margin to 0 and changed the height of navigation bar toggle to fit the content.
+   -  Fix: Reduced margin to 0 and changed the navigation bar's toggle to fit the content.

 - Parallax feature does not work well on mobile devices.

    -  Fix: Added a media query to disable the feature on mobile screen sizes.

+### Further Testing

+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone X.
+-   A large amount of testing was done to ensure that all pages were linking correctly.

 ## Validator Tools